Toby-exe/AfroFighter/README.md

 # Afro Fighter

 ![image](https://user-images.githubusercontent.com/104709648/212567909-8469300f-405c-4ce1-a82c-be62412ca029.png)

 Atari ST game

+Tobias Wondwossen & Jayden Mingle

 ## 1. General Game Overview

-Afro frighter is a 2d combat game that takes alot of insperation from the popular "Street Fighter" in the 80s.
-The player is placed in a flat arena with an opponent they must defeat with a combination of hand to hand combat and super powers while ensuring their own health is not depleted.
+Afro Fighter is a 2D side-view fighting game that puts players in control of an Afro fighter who appears on the right side of the screen.
+A 3-second countdown starts the fight, during which players must utilize a combination of punches, kicks, and fireballs to defeat their opponent on the left.
+Defense is also crucial, as players can block, jump, and crouch to avoid incoming attacks.
+The objective is to deplete the opponent's health from 100 to zero before one's own health is reduced, thereby determining the winner of the fight.

 Future updates will feature a 2 - player game mode allowing players to put their skills to the test against their friends

 ![](https://i.imgur.com/tMmlcPl.png)

 ## 2. Game Play Details for 1-Player Mode